jbagel2/stm32-f103-CortexM3-ESP8266-Dimmer/README.md

-# stm32-f103-CortexM3-ESP8266-Dimmer README File
+# stm32-f103-CortexM3-ESP8266-Dimmer

+###--- CoIDE (v1.7.8) Project. ---

 AC mains triac controlled dimmer using STM32F103 for brains.
-ESP8266 Wifi for communication and mesh networking. --- CoIDE (v1.7.8) Project.---
+ESP8266 Wifi for communication and mesh networking.

 I welcome comments on things you think can be improved along the way.
 CONSTRUCTIVE ONLY PLEASE!!